fjelenic/Character_Recognition/README.md

 # Character_Recognition
 Neural network system that, through simple GUI, takes in users character writing.
 From the given characters it learns their representation.
 After the learning period you can rewrite the characters and the system will guess which characters are written.
+Project includes self made modules for working with matrices and neural networks.